Hender-hs/my-own-personal-website/README.md

 ## General Information
 - It is a web site to show off my projects, my skils and myself.
 - This web site was made with react, and in this web site was designed on figma.
-- In this site you're gonna be able to know more about me, my skills and projects, and also contact me!
+- In this web site you're gonna be able to know more about me, my skills and projects, and also contact me!

 ## Technologies and Libs Used